privacyguides/privacyguides.org/docs/basics/vpn-overview.en.md

 1. Hiding your traffic from **only** your Internet Service Provider.
 2. Hiding your downloads (such as torrents) from your ISP and anti-piracy organizations.
-3. Hiding your IP from third-party websites and services, preventing IP based tracking.
+3. Hiding your IP from third party websites and services, preventing IP based tracking.

 For use cases like these, or if you have another compelling reason, the VPN providers we listed above are who we think are the most trustworthy.
 However, using a VPN provider still means you're *trusting* the provider.
 In pretty much any other scenario you should be using a secure**-by-design** tool such as Tor.